Employment / Careers

 The Golden Farmers Market is offering a Food Systems Internship for SNAP and Double Up Food Bucks for the 2018 Farmers Market season, June 2rd through October 6th (except July 28th).
 Ideal candidates should have a passion for local food, enjoy working in a team and independently, and thrive in a physical work environment in all weather conditions.
 Good customer service skills are a must.
 The Food Systems SNAP intern will be the primary contact at the farmers market for SNAP recipients and work closely with the Market Manager.

-Community Builders, a Glenwood Springs-based nonprofit organization that helps local leaders build livable communities and sustainable economies is hiring three positions.
-The Project Manager will engage in a wide range of projects and activities, including on the ground technical assistance, applied research and analysis, developing the capacity of local leaders, and working with local partners to support the implementation of best practices.
-The Senior Program Manager will help communities align their community development initiatives with economic development goals.
-The Community Insights and Analysis Manager will have experience in research and analysis that can be applied to critical and creative thinking for research and assistance activities; to collect, analyze and interpret data and synthesize results into meaningful tools, information and recommendations; and to communicate the results and meaning of our work to different audiences.
+Community Builders, a Glenwood Springs-based nonprofit organization that helps local leaders build livable communities and sustainable economies, is hiring a Project Manager to engage in a wide range of projects and activities, including on the ground technical assistance, applied research and analysis, developing the capacity of local leaders, and working with local partners to support the implementation of best practices.